 A mnemonic is a creative way to memorize a word.
 For example, the word “industrial” means “related to factories and machinery.”
 Factories and machinery make a lot of smoke and dust.
 So something that is “industrial” is “in dust, really.”
 This phrase is a good mnemonic because it is short, easy to remember, and connects to the meaning and sound of the vocabulary word.

 You can take an example sentence from your reading, or create your own new sentence.
-I found the word “industrial” in this sentence: “In some industrial regions, heavily laden wagons, with flanged wheels, were being hauled by horses along metal rails.”
-The sentence is too long to easily put on a flash card, so I decided to write my own: “He has an industrial job in a car factory.”
+I decided to write my own short sentence that would fit on a flashcard: “He has an industrial job in a car factory.”

 If you write your own sentences too, be careful.
 Check with a native English speaker to make sure you are using the word correctly and have the right grammar.
 If you can’t find a native speaker to help you, use a website such as Lang-8 or English Forums.

 Make your picture flashcards.
 Each flash card should have the vocabulary word on one side.
 On the other side, use mnemonics for some words, and sentences for others.
 This will keep the project from taking up too much time.
 The variety will also make the flashcards more interesting.